RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

   -p '{"data": {"REDB_NAMESPACES_LABEL": "<label-name>"}}'
   ```

 4. For each managed namespace, apply the same label.
 Replace `<managed-namespace>` with the namespace the REC will manage.
 Replace `<label-name>` with the value used in the previous step.
 If you specify a value for `<label-value>`, both the label name and value in managed namespaces must match to be detected by the operator.
-If the `<label-value>` is empty, only the label name needs to match on manged namespaces and the value is disregarded.
+If the `<label-value>` is empty, only the label name needs to match on managed namespaces and the value is disregarded.

   ```sh